KarenSaraiMoralesMontiel/blackjack-montecarlo-app/README.md

 Once you access the app, you can interact with it using the following steps:

-1. **Adjust Parameters**: Use the interactive sliders or input fields to adjust simulation parameters such as the number of repetitions, starting balance, bet amount, and rounds per game.
+1. **Adjust Parameters**: Use the sidebar input fields to adjust simulation parameters such as the number of repetitions, starting balance, bet amount, and rounds per game.

 2. **Run the Simulation**: Click on the "Run Simulation" button to start the Monte Carlo simulation.
 The app will run the simulation based on the provided parameters.